HANSHEP Health Enterprise Fund

 - Address critical health issues in the areas of family planning, reproductive health, maternal and child health, or HIV/AIDS

-- Be based in Ethiopia or Kenya (or intending to expand operations to these countries)
+- Be based in Ethiopia, Kenya or Nigeria (or intending to expand operations to these countries)

 - Provide goods or services that result in improved health outcomes among base of the pyramid population segments